WhatsApp/erlt/doc/05_structs.md

-# 5. Polymorphic records
+# 5. Structs Rationale

-Erl1+ ST introduces a new concept - polymorphic record.
+ErlT introduces a new concept - structs.
 It re-uses the syntax of classic Erlang for maps, but gives it a different interpretation in the context of the typing discipline.

-## What are polymorphic records?
+## What are structs?

-A record is a lightweight labeled data structure, or: polymorphic records are maps with atomic keys.
+A struct is a lightweight labeled data structure, or: sturcts are maps with atomic keys.
-For now records are represented as maps at runtime.
+For now sturcts are represented as maps at runtime.

+> **The below is likely to be out of date.
+The [spec](https://fb.quip.com/olhzAKEm2Jqz) is the source of truth**

 **Similar constructs in other languages**

 * Elm records - https://elm-lang.org/docs/records -
-  quite a good description of records
+  quite a good description of record
 * Purescript - https://git.io/JfLsm
 * Hugs/TREX - https://www.haskell.org/hugs/pages/hugsman/exts.html#sect7.2